krohts/building-AI-project/README.md

 Next steps in the project execution are as follows:
 * Business understanding (trading; crypto currencies) & defining the MVP in detail
 * Data gathering / writing data gathering scripts
-* Writing data preparation scripts, incl. programmatically defining technical indicators, trendlines, S/R levels, chart patterns etc. looked for by the traders (here, there are bits and pieces of open-source code available – it is about finding out and connecting the dots)
+* Development of data pre-processing layer: writing data preparation scripts, incl. handling potential data issues, and programmatically defining technical indicators, trendlines, S/R levels, chart patterns etc. that are typically used by the traders (here, there are bits and pieces of open-source code available – it is about finding out and connecting the dots)
-* Programmatically defining the model output variable(s)
 * Model development, experimenting with various options
 * Developing an AI based trading strategy, incl. backtesting the strategy on the data available till date
 * Writing clean scripts for implementation

 The above steps only provide a rough guidance.
 Inherently, modelling process is not something straightforward.
 Instead, the process is iterative and often returns back to the previous step.

+When it comes to further product development, the basic conceptual model developed in frame of the current project (see section ‘How is it used’) can be incorporated into a full-fledged algorithmic trading strategy as illustrated below.
 Comment in brackets indicates if the given building block is in or out of scope of the current project; if ‘out-of-scope’, it is meant to be the manual part of the process in the current iteration.

-When it comes to further product development, the basic conceptual model developed in frame of the current project (see section ‘How is it used’) can be incorporated into a full-fledged algorithmic trading strategy as illustrated below.

 ![trading-system-full](https://github.com/krohts/building-AI-project/blob/main/AI-empowered-trading-system-full.png)
 Once there is a working solution (product), there would be several options for building a business model around it.
 One example would be simply selling there trading signals to professional quant hedge funds.
-Legally more complicated yet more noble model would be contributing to the success of retail traders (e.g.: introducing a subscription-based service).
+Legally more complicated yet more noble model would be contributing to the success of retail traders (e.g.: introducing a subscription-based service to make the idea viable as a business).

 ## Acknowledgments